pikepdf/pikepdf/docs/api/models.rst

     A name tree is a key-value data structure.
 The keys are any binary strings (that is, Python ``bytes``).
 If ``str`` selected is provided as a key, the UTF-8 encoding of that string is tested.
-Name trees are (confusingly) not indexed by PDF name objects.
+Name trees are (confusingly) not indexed by ``pikepdf.Name`` objects.
+They behave like ``DictMapping[bytes, pikepdf.Object]``.

     The keys are sorted; pikepdf will ensure that the order is preserved.

     The value may be any PDF object.
 Typically it will be a dictionary or array.

-    If the name tree is invalid in any way, pikepdf will automatically repair it if it is able to.
-There should not be any reason to access the internal nodes of a name tree; use this interface instead.
-Likewise, pikepdf will automatically rebalance the tree as appropriate (all thanks to libqpdf).
+    Internally in the PDF, a name tree can be a fairly complex tree data structure implemented with many dictionaries and arrays. pikepdf (using libqpdf) will automatically read, repair and maintain this tree for you.
+There should not be any reason to access the internal nodes of a number tree; use this interface instead.

     NameTrees are used to store certain objects like file attachments in a PDF.
     Where a more specific interface exists, use that instead, and it will